Cape Town to Victoria Falls Overland Camping Safari

 Departs: Scheduled small group departures throughout the year

 The Cape Town to Victoria Falls 20 Day tour, highlights Southern Africa’s most incredible sights.
 Begin your tour at the spectacular Table Mountain in Cape Town and travel all the way up to the majestic Victoria Falls in Zimbabwe.
 On the way you will have the opportunity to paddle down the Orange River in Namibia before you venture deeper into the Namib Desert.
 The slowly changing landscapes represent the many faces of this desert country, from the grasslands in the east to the red dunes of the west.
 After a brisk climb up Dune 45 you’ll experience one of the most beautiful sunrises of Africa.
 Travel to the bustling town of Swakopmund and enjoy a break by the coast.
 Next on your list is Etosha National Park.
 Etosha is the venue for some of the most unique game viewing experiences in Africa.
 From Etosha you will travel to Botswana where you can take a Mokoro ride through the Okavango Delta and then watch the sunset on a boat cruise on the Chobe River before finishing your tour in Victoria Falls.
 The bustling adventure town of Victoria Falls also offers a range of optional activities for those wanting a dose of adrenaline!

 Day 1 - Cederberg Region

 The Cederberg region not only boasts spectacular mountains and orange farms, but it is also the home of the Rooibos bush.
 Indigenous to the mountain slopes of the Cedarberg, this herbal beverage has earned an international reputation as a healthy and refreshing alternative to regular tea.
+The Cedarberg region is known for its mountain fynbos and spectacular views of the rugged Cedarberg Mountains.
 A dinner at your overnight stop offers an opportunity for everyone to get acquainted while enjoying some South African hospitality.
 (LD)

 Day 2 - Gariep (Orange) River